Obesity and overweight

 Evidence suggesting that the prevalence of overweight and obesity is rising dramatically worldwide and that the problem appears to be increasing rapidly in children as well as in adults.

 The most comprehensive data on the prevalence of obesity worldwide are those of the World Health Organisation MONICA project (MONItoring of trends and determinants in CArdiovascular diseases study) .
 Together with information from national surveys, the data show that the prevalence of obesity in most European countries has increased by about 10-40% in the past 10 years, ranging from 10-20% in men and 10-25% in women .
-The most alarming increase has been observed in the Great Britain, where nearly two thirds of adult men and over half of adult women are overweight or obese .
+The most alarming increase has been observed in the Great Britain, where nearly two thirds of adult men and over half of adult women are living with excess weight or obesity .
 Between 1995 and 2002, obesity doubled among boys in England from 2.9% of the population to 5.7%, and amongst girls increased from 4.9% to 7.8%.
-One in 5 boys and one in 4 girls is overweight or obese.
+One in 5 boys and one in 4 girls is living with excess weight or obesity.
 Among young men, aged 16 to 24 years, obesity increased from 5.7% to 9.3% and among young women increased from 7.7% to 11.6% .
-The International Obesity Task Force monitors prevalence data (http://www.iotf.org).
+The International Obesity Task Force monitors prevalence data (www.iotf.org).

 5. What are the health consequences of obesity and overweight?